zephyrproject-rtos/zephyr/boards/arm/raytac_mdbt50q_db_33_nrf52833/doc/index.rst

 applications as usual (see :ref:`build_an_application` and :ref:`application_run` for more details).

-Here is an example for the :ref:`blinky-sample` application.
+Here is an example for the :blinky application.

 Then build and flash the application in the usual way.